jakevdp/jax/docs/beginner_guide.rst

    notebooks/quickstart

-For most users starting out the key functionalities of JAX to become familiar with are `jax.jit`, `jax.grad`, and `jax.vmap`.
+For most users starting out the key functionalities of JAX to become familiar with are :code:`jax.jit`, :code:`jax.grad`, and :code:`jax.vmap`.
 A good way to get familiar with this is with the Jax-101 tutorials.

 .. toctree::